A Lost Lady: Legacy and influence

-The novel had an acknowledged influence on writer F. Scott Fitzgerald who borrowed many of its themes and elements.
+F. Scott Fitzgerald acknowledged the influence of this novel; he borrowed many of its themes and elements.
 Marian Forrester, in particular, partly inspired his Daisy Buchanan character in The Great Gatsby.
 Fitzgerald later wrote a letter to Cather apologizing for any unintentional plagiarism.

 Media adaptations

-The first film version of the novel was created in 1924, adapted by Dorothy Farnum.
+The first film version of the novel was created in 1924, adapted by screenwriter Dorothy Farnum.
 Directed by Harry Beaumont, the film starred Irene Rich, Matt Moore, June Marlowe, and John Roche.

-It would also be adapted very loosely into a film of the same name in 1934 by Gene Markey, and starred Barbara Stanwyck as Marian Forrester.
+The novel was adapted again, very loosely, as a film of the same name in 1934 by Gene Markey.
+It starred Barbara Stanwyck as Marian Forrester.
 The film did not live up to the novel's reputation and is generally regarded as mediocre.
 Cather was so displeased with the film that she forbade any further film or stage adaptations of her work.